-Teresa Ruiz Decker, owner of TRD Communications, shares how FreshBooks has been a game changer when it comes to tracking her time.
+Teresa Ruiz Decker, owner of Dream Catch Consulting, shares how FreshBooks has been a game-changer when it comes to tracking her time.

 Teresa may have only started freelancing full-time in 2017, but the road to becoming a business owner was a long one.
-For five years, she planned her journey—reading books about entrepreneurship, listening to podcasts and accepting small freelance projects for practice.
+For 5 years, she planned her journey—reading books about entrepreneurship, listening to podcasts, and accepting small freelance projects for practice.

 It wasn’t until she lost her job in the summer of 2017 that she realized this was her chance.
-So she started TRD Communications, where she provides digital marketing and freelance writing for nonprofit and social good organizations.
+So she started Dream Catch Consulting, where she provides digital marketing and freelance writing for nonprofit and social good organizations.